sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 When you authenticate users by using OpenID Connect, Azure AD returns an ID token to the app that contains **claims**.
 These are assertions about the user.
 You can use claims to personalize your app.
 You can access user claims in your controllers via the ClaimsPrincipal.Current security principal object.

-1. Open the **Controllers\\HomeController.cs** file and add the following using statements at the end of the other using statements at the top of the file.
+1. Open the **Controllers\\HomeController.cs** file and add the following using statements at the end of the other using statements at the top of the file:

     ```csharp
     using Contoso.Apps.SportsLeague.Web.Models;